-The NW CASC advances actionable science relevant to today’s emerging climate-related risks by supporting research by early-career NW CASC Fellows.
+The Northwest Climate Adaptation Science Center (NW CASC) advances actionable science relevant to today’s emerging climate-related risks by supporting research by early-career NW CASC Fellows.
 The NW CASC’s Research Fellowship Program enables graduate students and postdocs from a variety of scientific backgrounds to co-produce actionable science in collaboration with regional natural resource managers and decision-makers.
-Fellows receive support for research aligned with the NW CASC Science Agenda, as well as instruction in the principles and practices of co-production of decision-relevant (“actionable”) science.
+Fellows receive support for research aligned with the NW CASC Science Agenda, as well as instruction in the principles and practices of co-production of decision-relevant, or actionable science.

 The NW CASC Fellowship Program supports research that is:

 - Relevant to management decisions related to identifying and addressing climate impacts on Northwest natural and cultural resource management;

 - Relevant to primary NW CASC stakeholders; and

 - Focused in NW CASC’s geographic domain.

 The NW CASC Fellowship provides training in actionable science through:

 - Monthly cohort meetings

 - Northwest Climate Conference